 LATE ABORTION RESTRICTIONS

-Late abortions (abortions performed after 20 weeks of pregnancy) are currently banned in Maryland, but exceptions are made in cases where the pregnancy is putting the mother’s life or health at severe risk.
+Abortion is banned at fetal viability, generally at about 24–26 weeks of pregnancy, but exceptions are made in cases where the pregnancy is putting the mother’s life or health at risk, or if fetal abnormalities are detected.

 What if I Change My Mind?